Programmatic DOOH Advertising: A Complete Guide for 2025

 Each has different capabilities, geographies, and strengths.
 The key is finding one that integrates with your broader media stack and audience targeting needs.

-• AI Integration: Dynamic creative optimization, predictive placements, and automated campaign tuning are getting sharper—and faster.
+• AI Integration: Dynamic creative optimization, predictive placements, and automated campaign tuning are getting sharper and faster.
+AI is revolutionizing how programmatic DOOH content adapts to audience behavior in real-time.

-• Retail Media Explosion: RMNs are doubling down on in-store DOOH screens as part of their omnichannel playbooks.
+• Retail Media Explosion: Retail media networks are doubling down on in-store DOOH screens as part of their omnichannel playbooks, creating seamless customer journeys from online to in-store.

-• Privacy-Friendly Targeting: Expect more radar and computer vision systems that detect presence without facial recognition.
+• Privacy-Friendly Targeting: Expect more radar and computer vision systems that detect presence without facial recognition, maintaining effectiveness while respecting privacy.

-• Contextual Targeting: Weather, traffic, and even social trends will trigger content automatically, not just by campaign brief.
+• Contextual Targeting: Weather, traffic, and even social trends will trigger content automatically, not just by campaign brief, making programmatic DOOH advertising more relevant than ever.

-In short: expect smarter, more personalized, and more accountable DOOH experiences.
-At scale.
+In short: expect smarter, more personalized, and more accountable DOOH experiences at scale through programmatic technologies.

 Digital signage in a retail walkway featuring promotional content to capture shoppers' attention and drive engagement.